meza/test-gh/about.md

 __To remedy this, we've came up with a practice that gives us a little perspective and a way out.__

-> ## Every day, share one - and only one - article with the team and explain why we should read it!
+> ## Every day, share one - and only one - article with the team and explain why they should read it!

 ### The rules are:
 1. The article has to be either: